talhaikhlaq/sei-project-3/README.md

 ## Deployment
 ​
+​
-This website is deployed on Heroku and it can be found here: https://just-fur-them.herokuapp.com/
+This website is deployed on Heroku and it can be found [here] (http://bit.ly/sei-project-3)

 ## Team Organisation - Loose Agile Framework